johnzastrow/phpblog/hugo-export/posts/2012-02-16-foss4g-north-america-not-for-me.md

 ---
-title: FOSS4g North America not for me
+ #  FOSS4g North America not for me
 categories:
   - GIS